rpy2/rpy2/doc/source/robjects.rst

    >>> graphics.par(cex_axis = 0.5)
    <Vector - Python:0xa2cc90c / R:0xa5f7fd8>

-   Translating blindly each '.' in parameter names into '_' currently appears to be a risky practice, and is left to one to decide for his own code.
+   Translating blindly each '.' in argument names into '_' currently appears to be a risky practice, and is left to one to decide for his own code.
 (Bad) example: